Noah-Huppert/wallet-service/py-sdk/README.md

   - `data` (anything)

 See [Data Types - Entry](#entry) for descriptions of fields.

+**Exceptions**
+- `NotEnoughFundsError`: Raised when the API determines that the user cannot afford to back a transaction

 **Return Value**
 The `create_entry` method returns the newly created entry.
 See [Data Types - Entry](#entry).